ishwarchandratiwari/sparkpost-api-documentation/services/sending-domains.md

 We allow any given domain (including its subdomains) to only be used by a single customer account.
 Please see our [support article](https://support.sparkpost.com/customer/en/portal/articles/1933318-creating-sending-domains) for additional reasons a domain might not be approved for sending.

-**[SparkPost Enterprise API only](https://www.sparkpost.com/enterprise-email/):** To use a DKIM Signing Domain Identifier different to the Sending Domain, set the dkim.signing_domain field.
+To use a DKIM Signing Domain Identifier different to the Sending Domain, set the dkim.signing_domain field.

 **[SparkPost Enterprise API only](https://www.sparkpost.com/enterprise-email/):** For some SparkPost Enterprise customers, Sending Domains will be set to verified automatically when they are created, and can be used to send messages immediately.
 For these customers, there is no need to use the "verify" endpoint to verify Sending Domains.
 To find out if this applies to your SparkPost Enterprise service, please contact support <support@sparkpostelite.com>, or contact your TAM.